A Dolphins trade many hated in 2017 is key reason team could get Robert Quinn now

 Quinn is a different matter.
 He has two years left on his second contract.
 If he plays well this year, the Dolphins might be tempted to extend that deal.

-Quinn didn’t come into the league with any injury issues -except for maybe that brain tumor.
+Quinn didn’t come into the league with any injury issues — except for maybe that brain tumor.

 (More on that later).